A Precious Human Rebirth

 Previously, when doing the practice of taking safe and sound direction, you were doing it in order to help everybody.
 Then you dedicated your heart to be able to help everybody by becoming enlightened, and now you imagine you have become enlightened, you are Buddha Shakyamuni giving off these rays of light, and you actually enlighten everybody else and remove all their problems.
 All of them turn into Buddha Shakyamuni and you visualize everybody in that form.
-If you do this type of practice you will find it extremely beneficial.
+If you do this type of practice, you will find it extremely beneficial.
 Any questions?

-Participant: It goes back to the point where Rinpoche was saying that due to your virtuous actions previously, you now are quite well off, with money or possessions or whatever, and it’s improper to just dispose of them.
+It goes back to the point where Rinpoche was saying that due to your virtuous actions previously, you now are quite well off, with money or possessions or whatever, and it’s improper to just dispose of them.

-Alex: Throw them in the river Rinpoche said.
+Dr. Berzin: Throw them in the river Rinpoche said.

-Participant: Right.
+Right.
 Then the example of the Buddha just simply abandoning them comes to mind, he didn’t throw them in the river but he renounced them.
 He went on and never laid claim to any of them and that confused me a bit.
 Also, the Zen master Dogen, who brought Soto Zen to Japan and was considered one of the greatest masters in Japan, used this example to explain the mind of firm renunciation.
 A fairly rich merchant who gained the mind of interest in the Dharma took all his valuable paintings, put them in a big cart and started rolling them toward the ocean, which is quite like throwing them in the river.
 Someone stopped him and told him how stupid he was and how many people could use them, and the merchant said, “Well, I view these as a burden.
 Why would I want to give them to anyone else?”
 This was pointed out as a great example of total involvement in the Dharma.

-Serkong Rinpoche: First of all, the first example of the Buddha renouncing everything and leaving: he didn’t take all his wealth and throw it in the garbage, but he left it to his wife and child, and that’s how he left it.
+First of all, the first example of the Buddha renouncing everything and leaving: he didn’t take all his wealth and throw it in the garbage, but he left it to his wife and child, and that’s how he left it.
 That doesn’t mean he threw it away, because he provided for his wife and family.
 The example you mentioned of the Zen master is making a different point.
 You need to try to understand that various teachings are given in order to make different points, the point of each of which can be equally valid.
-So the point I trying to make before is that you shouldn’t think that you need to throw everything you own in the garbage in order to practice the Dharma.
+So the point I was trying to make before is that you shouldn’t think that you need to throw everything you own in the garbage in order to practice the Dharma.
 That would be a waste and you would be missing the point.
 You need to use what you have constructively, that’s the point being made there, whereas in the Zen example it is making another point.

 In Tibet also there are many different lamas with different styles of teaching and they do various things in order to make different points.
 For instance, there was one lama who lived up on a mountain and when he was given offerings he threw them down the mountain to a place where there was nobody around.
 The lama saw that the person offering them had an impure motivation and the point he was making by throwing them away was that such offerings are useless.
 On the other hand, the earlier example was speaking of us here as ordinary people.
-We shouldn’t think that in order to practice the Dharma we have to take everything we have and thrown it in the garbage; that’s not at all a sensible way of proceeding.
+We shouldn’t think that in order to practice the Dharma we have to take everything we have and throw it in the garbage; that’s not at all a sensible way of proceeding.
 But if, like Dogen, you threw away something that you think is only giving you troubles and difficulty, and that it would just give trouble to anybody to whom you could give it, that is an entirely different matter.
 That also is a way of practicing the Dharma; it’s a proper type of spiritual attitude.
 But if you use your wealth in order to support some spiritual community that is having difficulties so that they can all eat and have the proper conditions to practice, that’s a very good use of your wealth.
 That is why I was saying earlier that there was one person who took off his shoe and put it over the clay statue of the Buddha, and there was another person who took it off the statue, and both of them were doing very pure and sincere Dharma practice, although they had completely different points in mind.